Tushar00786/pokefier/README.md

 - Run the Python installer and make sure you add python to PATH.
 Click on 'Install Now' and wait for the installation to finish.
 - Download this repository or git clone it.
 - Double click or `cd` into `pokefier/autocatcher` then open a terminal.
 Input the command `pip install -r requirements.txt` and wait till it's complete.
+- Download ffmpeg from [here](https://github.com/BtbN/FFmpeg-Builds/releases) and unzip the folder inside to a location.
+- Add the location of the folder to PATH.
+Refer to [this](https://www.youtube.com/watch?v=gb9e3m98avk) video and follow the steps to achieve this.
+- After completion of the steps above, open the `main.py` file using a text editor (e.g notepad) and put the values of `WHITELISTED_SERVERS` and `TOKEN` as instructed inside.
+- Finally, open a terminal and run `py main.py`.
+The program will automatically catch a pokemon once it spawns in any of the `WHITELISTED_SERVERS`.

 ## Background
 I was looking for a Pokétwo autocatcher on Github for quite a while and the ones I could find were either paid or extremely sketchy.
 There were some free ones which used the infamous "hint exploit" but that was just very unprofessional to me.
 Paying to exploit a Discord bot or running obfuscated code that can do god-knows-what was just not acceptable.
 So, if you are like me and can relate, Pokéfier is made just for you.